 Many people want to start their own businesses but end up hesitating because of a lack of funds.
-But a lot of entrepreneurs have proven that starting a self-funded business is still possible even without huge capital.
+But a lot of entrepreneurs have proven that starting a self-funded business is still possible even without much capital.
 Our host Gary Schoeniger is joined by Melissa Weed, founder of Pittsburg, Kansas-based cleaning business Honey Does LLC.

 During their conversation, Gary and Melissa unpacked her journey towards being an entrepreneur, her relationship with education and work, and how what started as a small side hustle blossomed into a successful and thriving business that serves her community.
-She delved into the story of how she laid the foundation of her business with only a $5 funding, coupled with professionalism, motivation, and credibility.
+She delved into the story of how she laid the foundation of her business with only minimal funding, coupled with professionalism, motivation, and credibility.

 Listen to the podcast here:

 Or, download and subscribe wherever you listen to your podcasts!

 If you need more skills to start your own business, learn how to move forward with the first steps and then scale with business training and innovation courses at findcourses.com and findcourses.co.uk.

 The Five-Dollar Startup with Melissa Weed

 Melissa, thank you for joining me.
 I’m excited to share your story with the world.
 This is The Entrepreneurial Mindset Project.
 You have an entrepreneurial mindset.
 Thanks for being here.